siyengar/quic-url/draft-subodh-quic-httpqs.md

   cached response.
 If there are not many requests per origin, then discovering than an origin can use QUIC might be too late.

+Two alternatives we could use which would make experimentation easier:

+* We could have a new URL scheme for QUIC `httpqs`.
+When a browser sees the URL scheme it will know that the resource supports both HQ and HTTPS over the same IP and port.

+* A reserved query string HQ-HTTP=1.
+A wesbite would append the Query string to the URL of the CDN resource.

+[OPEN QUESTION?]

-To help make experimentation easier, we propose a new URL scheme for QUIC `httpqs`.
-Unlike Alt-Svc, `httpqs` is limited in functionality and specifies that the server makes the same resource available over both HTTPS over TCP, as well as HTTP over QUIC at the same IP address and port.
-Alt-Svc scopes the use of an entire origin, but `httpqs` only defines what happens to that particular resource.
+Unlike Alt-Svc, these methods are limited in functionality and specify that the server makes only the resource available over both HTTPS, and HQ however not the entire hostname.

+For the rest of the document we will refer to resources available on both HQ and HTTP at the same port as `httpqs` resources.

 Server and client behaviors
 ===========================